-He was accused of avarice, though his inconspicuous charities were many and was laughed at for his vanity and love of staying at great houses.
-He was involved in a succession of “paper wars” with touchy and even slanderous disappointed writers and players, such as Charles Churchill, who praised and attacked him, and Samuel Foote, who ridiculed the extravagant Shakespeare Jubilee.
-Garrick’s caricatures of fellow actors in the Duke of Buckingham’s The Rehearsal in his early days gave wide offence.
+Accused of avarice, though his inconspicuous charities were many, he was laughed at for his vanity and love of staying at great houses.
+He was involved in a succession of “paper wars” with touchy and even slanderous disappointed writers and players.

 Only The Clandestine Marriage(1766), written with George Colman the Elder, is still successfully revived.
 His letters, however, have lasting interest.
 All of his life a prolific letter writer, he wrote as he acted, with ease, spontaneity, and versatility.
 His letters are a valuable source for the details of his busy life, the tangled theatrical history of his time, and his character and outlook.

 In 1763 the Garricks’ departed for a continental tour.
 They enjoyed sightseeing in Italy in aristocratic company, but Mrs. Garrick suffered from what was apparently, a slipped disk.